dbrownidau/constitution/new_constitution.md

 Representative Committee

 21.2.
-Each sub-committee shall have a chair-person
+Each subcommittee shall have a chairperson

 21.4.
-The management of a sub-committee shall be the duty of the corresponding chair-person
+The management of a subcommittee shall be the duty of the corresponding chair-person

 21.5.
-The goals and policy of the sub-committee shall be set by the executive committee
+The goals and policy of the subcommittee shall be set by the executive committee

 21.6.
-All members under a sub-committee shall be considered a committee member
+All members under a subcommittee shall be considered a committee member

 21.7.
 The executive committee shall have the power to add and remove committee members

 21.8.
 A committee member shall be a member of no more than two sub-committees

+21.9.
+A subcommittee may act under any title approved by the executive committee

+21.10.
+Committee members may act under a title approved by both theirselves and the executive committee

-## 22. Sub-Committee Chair
+## 22. Subcommittee Chair

 22.1.
-Each chair-person shall be an executive committee member
+Each chairperson shall be an executive committee member

 22.2.
-The chair-person of a sub-committee shall be decided by the corresponding committee members by majority vote, recorded by the secretary
+The chairperson of a subcommittee shall be decided by the corresponding committee members by majority vote, recorded by the secretary

 22.3.
-The chair-person of a sub-committee shall have an additional casting in the executive committee when voting on a decision to add or remove a commitee member from their corresponding sub-committee
+The chairperson of a subcommittee shall have an additional casting in the executive committee when voting on a decision to add or remove a commitee member from their corresponding sub-committee

-In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the chair-person to:
+In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the chairperson to:

 22.4. co-ordinate and supervise the work of the corresponding committee members

-22.5. generally carry out the policy of the corresponding sub-committee
+22.5. generally carry out the policy of the corresponding subcommittee

-22.6. take the chair at any meeting of the sub-committee and decide meeting procedure
+22.6. take the chair at any meeting of the subcommittee and decide meeting procedure

 ## 25. Vote of no confidence